Different Types of Cancer

 The best way to prevent lung cancer is to avoid, at all costs, cancer-causing substances that can be transmitted by air such as smoke and polluted air and to always include in the diet vegetables and fresh fruits such as oranges, lemons, guavas, pomelos and others.

-Evidence from previous studies show that smokers who have been taking huge amounts of beta carotene and vitamin A supplements made their lung cancer worse.
+Evidence from previous studies show that smokers who have been taking huge amounts of beta carotene and vitamin A supplements have made their lung cancer worse.

 Common signs of prostate cancer: